gmoyanollc/rich-text-editor/README.md

 # serve for debugging with hot reload at localhost:8080
 npm run dev

-# build for debugging on a remote http server
+# build for debugging from a remote http server
 npm run dev-build

 # build for production with minification